tajmone/alan-pb/README.md

     rake -T

 # Licenses and Credits

-This repository contains multiple projects and assets organized into subfolders, each governed by its own license as indicated in the documentation of each folder.
+This repository contains multiple projects and assets organized into subfolders, each governed by its own license as indicated in the README document of each folder; consult those README files for information about authors and licenses.

-## Tristano's Works

-Here's a brief overview of the license terms for the works contributed by [Tristano Ajmone] to this project.

-See the documentation and license files in the specific subfolders for full details about the license terms and credits to third party assets (this overview doesn't dispense from reading the full license and disclaimers of each sub-project).

-### PureBasic Code License

-- [`./pb/a3c/LICENSE`][LICENSE PB] — MIT Licence file.

-All the PureBasic code in this repository (unless otherwise specified) is Copyright &copy; by [Tristano Ajmone], released under the terms of the MIT License.

-### Hex Editor Neo Definitions

-- [`./heneo/LICENSE`][LICENSE HENEO] — MIT Licence file.

-The custom `.a3c` (ALAN 3 storyfile) structure definitions for [Hex Editor Neo] are Copyright &copy; by [Tristano Ajmone], released under the terms of the MIT License.

-### Book License

-- [`/docs/`][docs/]
-- [`/docs-src/`][docs-src/]

-The [_ARun PureBasic_][ARunPB live] book is Copyright &copy; 2022 [Tristano Ajmone], released under the terms of the [CC BY-NC-SA 4.0] license.

-Unless otherwise specified, the same license term apply to all other documents within the above folders.

-## Third Party Assets

-This repository also contains some demo adventures written by third parties.
-For full credits and info on their authors, copyright and license, see the README file in their folder:

-- [`/adventures/demos/`][demos/]

-### ARun Sources

-- [`/arun-c/`][arun-c/]

-The original C sources of the ARun interpreter are &copy; Copyright of the original authors of [ALAN IF], and are released under the [Artistic License 2.0][COPYING].
-More info is available in the README document inside the [`/arun-c/`][arun-c/] subfolder.

 -------------------------------------------------------------------------------